Hand Crushed by a Mallet (remix)

-"Hand Crushed by a Mallet" is a song by American experimental musical duo 100 gecs from their debut studio album 1000 gecs (2019).
-Its remix, included in the remix album 1000 gecs and the Tree of Clues (2020), features vocals from American singer Patrick Stump of the rock band Fall Out Boy, American musician Craig Owens, and Canadian-American singer Nicole Dollanganger.
+"Hand Crushed by a Mallet" is a song by American experimental musical duo 100 Gecs from their debut studio album 1000 Gecs (2019).
+Its remix, included in the remix album 1000 Gecs and the Tree of Clues (2020), features vocals from American singer Patrick Stump of the rock band Fall Out Boy, American musician Craig Owens, vocalist of rock band Chiodos, and formerly D.R.U.G.S., and Canadian-American singer Nicole Dollanganger.
 After the remix album's release on July 10, the remix was released as the album's sixth single on August 20, 2020.

 Background

 Following a meeting between Fall Out Boy member Pete Wentz and 100 gecs members Dylan Brady and Laura Les, Wentz asked the band if they wanted to work together, which was met with positive response.
 The duo later received a ZIP file of Patrick Stump singing the song's intro.
 Craig Owens and Nicole Dollanganger additionally provide vocals on the song, with Dollanganger singing the song's chorus and Owens performing the song's verses and outro.